tomleeson/beanstream-payform/README.md

     }, false);
 </script>
 ```
 This will inject a button in the location of the `<form>` and when the customer clicks on it, the PayForm will pop up.
 As soon as the customer fills out the information and hits the **Pay** button at the end, PayForm will tokenize the card data and submit the form.
-Just before the form is submitted it will fire an event called `beanstream_Payform_complete` that you can listen to so you can retrieve a JSON format of the form data to send to your server.
+Just before the form is submitted it will fire an event called `beanstream_payform_complete` that you can listen to so you can retrieve a JSON format of the form data to send to your server.
 This event also allows you to perform an asynchronous AJAX call to your server to process the payment.

 **Note: The form will not submit the card data to your server for this release.
 You must listen to this event and submit the data yourself.
 We are adding the form submit functionality within the week.**

 ### Step 2: Response Fields
 The data collected is injected into hidden fields in the `<form>` element wrapping the PayForm script element.
-It is also returned as a JSON blob with the event 'beanstream_Payform_complete'.
+It is also returned as a JSON blob with the event 'beanstream_payform_complete'.
 The form is automatically submitted to your server.
 The JSON blob will be in the `eventDetail` section of the event data.
 The whole message looks like this:

 ```json
  {